nilssanderson/antelope/readme.md

 ### What is this repository for? ###

 Starting development on a new project or adding to an existing project?
-Install now to have a consistent framework with automation.
+Install now to have a framework with automation.

 ### What does this repository do? ###